buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 SetPropertiesFromEnv
 ++++++++++++++++++++

-Buildbot slaves (later than version 0.8.3) provide their environment variables to the master on connect.
+Buildbot workers (later than version 0.8.3) provide their environment variables to the master on connect.
 These can be copied into Buildbot properties with the :bb:step:`SetPropertiesFromEnv` step.
 Pass a variable or list of variables in the ``variables`` parameter, then simply use the values as properties in a later step.